thomhurst/PullRequestScanner/README.md

 -   Execute All Plugins that meet a condition
 -   Get a particular plugin and invoke it with more granular control

+### Excluding Pull Requests
+You need to tag/label your pull request with 'prscanner-ignore'
+- In Azure DevOps, add as a tag to your pull request
+- In GitHub, add as a label to your pull request

 ## Example

 A simple Timed Azure Function to notify your team every morning can look as simple as this: